MicrosoftDocs/sql-docs/docs/relational-databases/performance-monitor/activity-monitor.md

 ## Customize columns
 For columns included in the **Processes**, **Resource Waits**, **Data File I/O**, **Recent Expensive Queries**, and **Active Expensive Queries** panes, customize the display as follows:

-1. To rearrange column order, click the column heading and drag it to another location in the heading ribbon.
+1. To rearrange column order, select the column heading and drag it to another location in the heading ribbon.

-2. To sort a column, click the column name.
+2. To sort a column, select the column name.

-3. To filter on one or more columns, click the drop-down arrow in the column heading, and then select a value.
+3. To filter on one or more columns, select the drop-down arrow in the column heading, and then select a value.

 ## See also